Eight things to do with your elderly parents in Richmond

 Often described as the jewel of North Yorkshire, the historic town of Richmond is one of the most popular holiday spots in the United Kingdom, and it’s easy to see why.
 Located on the edge of the beautiful Yorkshire Dales National Park, this cobbled market town is the gateway to the rolling countryside beyond, and there’s something for everyone here.

-If you’re visiting Richmond with parents who are receiving elderly live-in care or you are fortunate enough to live in this area, here are eight great suggestions for fantastic days out.
+If you’re visiting Richmond with parents who are receiving elderly live-in care in Richmond, Yorkshire, or you are fortunate enough to live in this area, here are eight great suggestions for fantastic days out.

 No visit to Richmond would be complete without seeing its castle.
 This is one of the country’s greatest Norman fortresses, built as part of the campaign to bring the unruly North under control.
 From here, you can enjoy fantastic views over the Yorkshire Dales and explore the Cockpit Gardens, with their ornamental flowerbeds and glasshouses, which provide year-round interest.